snehangsude/Spaceship/README.md

 # Spaceship
-An mordern version of the old 90s Spaceship Game
+An modern version of the old 90's Spaceship Game

 ### Written in python 3.9